-West Nile Virus Illnesses Acquired in Florida: A total of five human cases of WNV illness acquired in Florida have been reported in 2015; two in Escambia County (July), one in Volusia County (July), and two in Walton County (June).
+West Nile Virus Illnesses Acquired in Florida: A total of six human cases of WNV illness acquired in Florida have been reported in 2015; two in Escambia County (July), one in Pinellas County (July), one in Volusia County (July), and two in Walton County (June).

-International Travel-Associated Chikungunya Fever Cases: Forty-four cases of chikungunya with onset in 2015 have been reported in individuals with travel history to a chikungunya endemic country or area experiencing an outbreak in the two weeks prior to onset.
-Countries of origin were: Bolivia, Colombia (11), Ecuador, El Salvador, Guatemala (2), Haiti (2), Honduras (4), India (2), Jamaica (2), Mexico (4), Nicaragua (8), Puerto Rico (3), Trinidad and Tobago, Venezuela, and Virgin Islands.
-Counties reporting cases were: Brevard, Broward (7), Collier, Hillsborough (3), Lake, Martin, Miami-Dade (14), Monroe, Orange (3), Osceola, Palm Beach (4), Pinellas, Sarasota, Seminole (3), and Volusia (2).
+International Travel-Associated Chikungunya Fever Cases: Forty-five cases of chikungunya with onset in 2015 have been reported in individuals with travel history to a chikungunya endemic country or area experiencing an outbreak in the two weeks prior to onset.
+Countries of origin were: Bolivia, Colombia (11), Ecuador, El Salvador (2), Guatemala (2), Haiti (2), Honduras (4), India (2), Jamaica (2), Mexico (4), Nicaragua (8), Puerto Rico (3), Trinidad and Tobago, Venezuela, and Virgin Islands.
+Counties reporting cases were: Brevard, Broward (7), Collier, Escambia, Hillsborough (3), Lake, Martin, Miami-Dade (14), Monroe, Orange (3), Osceola, Palm Beach (4), Pinellas, Sarasota, Seminole (3), and Volusia (2).

-International Travel-Associated Dengue Fever Cases: Twenty-nine cases of dengue with onset in 2015 have been reported in individuals with travel history to a dengue endemic country in the two weeks prior to onset.
-Countries of origin were: Brazil (5), Colombia, Costa Rica, Cuba (7), Dominican Republic (2), Haiti (3), Honduras, India, Jamaica, Mexico, Philippines (2), Puerto Rico, Thailand, and Venezuela (2).
-Counties reporting cases were: Clay, Hillsborough (3), Broward (5), Lee, Miami-Dade (11), Monroe (2), Orange, Palm Beach, St. Johns, St. Lucie (2), and Seminole.
+International Travel-Associated Dengue Fever Cases: Thirty-one cases of dengue with onset in 2015 have been reported in individuals with travel history to a dengue endemic country in the two weeks prior to onset.
+Countries of origin were: Bangladesh, Brazil (5), Colombia, Costa Rica, Cuba (8), Dominican Republic (2), Haiti (3), Honduras, India, Jamaica, Mexico, Philippines (2), Puerto Rico, Thailand, and Venezuela (2).
+Counties reporting cases were: Clay, Hillsborough (3), Broward (5), Lee, Miami-Dade (13), Monroe (2), Orange, Palm Beach, St. Johns, St. Lucie (2), and Seminole.
 Four cases were reported in non-Florida residents.
-In 2015, 14 of the 29 cases of dengue reported in Florida have been serotyped by PCR.
+In 2015, 15 of the 31 cases of dengue reported in Florida have been serotyped by PCR.
 Additional serotyping and strain typing are being conducted.

 of cases per serotype - 2015

-DENV-1 5
+DENV-1 6

 DENV-2 4

 DENV-3 2

 DENV-4 2

 DENV-1 and 3 1

-14
+15